Smith Hart: Illness and death

 On January 21, 2016, Hart announced on his Twitter and Facebook profile that he had been diagnosed with both prostate and bone cancers.
 He was also in the progress of writing his autobiography.
 Two weeks later via his Facebook, his brother Bret Hart revealed that he had prostate cancer.
 Smith's cancer spread to his hip; when the disease is restricted to the prostate, the survival rate is rather high but Hart's initial cancer therapy was unsuccessful, requiring chemotherapy.
 By February 7, 2017, Hart had been diagnosed with terminal prostate cancer and given about one year left to live.
 On June 5, 2017, Smith Hart announced on his Facebook page that he had entered hospice care related to his cancer.
 On July 2, 2017, it was announced that Smith Hart had died at the age of 68 of prostate and bone cancer.
 A service of remembrance in Hart's honour was held at the Calgary Marlborough Community Association, 636 Marlborough Way N.E.
 Calgary, Alberta on Monday, July 10, 2017.

+Since his death, Real Canadian Wrestling has put on memorial shows in Hart's honor.